 In addition, these two examples of maximum likelihood estimation are presented:

-Suppose you have a multivariate normal linear regression model in the form
+Suppose that you have a multivariate normal linear regression model in the form

 where the model has m observations of n-dimensional random variables Z1, ..., Zm with a linear regression model that has a p-dimensional model parameter vector b.
 In addition, the model has a sequence of m design matrices H1, ..., Hm, where each design matrix is a known n-by-p matrix.